SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

-"Further dynamic syntax options are possible, for example, "specifying the memory area after ASSIGN with a writable expressions "because the operand position after ASSIGN is a result position ASSIGN NEW zcl_demo_abap_objects( )->('PUBLIC_STRING') TO <fs>.
+"Further dynamic syntax options are possible, for example, "specifying the memory area after ASSIGN with a writable expressions "because the operand position after ASSIGN is a result position.
+ASSIGN NEW zcl_demo_abap_objects( )->('PUBLIC_STRING') TO <fs>.

+"ELSE UNASSIGN addition
+"If ELSE UNASSIGN is specified in the context of dynamic assignments/accesses, "no memory area is assigned to the field symbol.
+It is unassigned after "the ASSIGN statement.
+"Note: For the static variant of the ASSIGN statement, i.e. if the memory area "to be assigned following the ASSIGN keyword is statically specified, the addition "ELSE UNASSIGN is implicitly set and cannot be used explicitly.
+DATA(hallo) = `Hello world`.
+ASSIGN ('HALLO') TO FIELD-SYMBOL(<eu>) ELSE UNASSIGN.
+ASSERT sy-subrc = 0 AND <eu> IS ASSIGNED.
+ASSIGN ('DOES_NOT_EXIST') TO <eu> ELSE UNASSIGN.
+ASSERT sy-subrc = 4 AND <eu> IS NOT ASSIGNED.
 ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>